google/docsy-example/README.md

-Once you've made your working copy of the site repo, from the repo root folder, first install the npm dependencies, including the Bootstrap and Font Awesome assets that the theme sources as an npm package:
+Once you've made your working copy of the site repo, from the repo root folder, first install the npm dependencies, including the Bootstrap and Font Awesome assets that the theme sources as npm packages:

 ```bash
 npm run install:all